Phishing Isn't Dumb Anymore: Here's Why Training Still Fails

 Generic Training

 Many programs employ a one-size-fits-all model that fails to address role-specific threats.
-A CFO faces very different phishing risks compared to an HR assistant or IT tech.
+A CFO faces very different phishing risks compared to an HR assistant or IT technician.
 Tailored training ensures relevance and effectiveness.

 Low Engagement

 Traditional slideshows and once-a-year seminars lead to disengagement.
 Without interactivity or practical scenarios, employees quickly forget what they learn.
-Engagement through simulations and real-life case studies is crucial.
+Engagement through simulations and real-life case studies is crucial to retention and awareness.

 Overreliance on Technology

 Relying too heavily on spam filters and firewalls leads to complacency.
-While tools are important, training must highlight the human role in detecting and responding to phishing threats.
+While tools are important, training must emphasize the human role in detecting and responding to phishing threats.

 Unrealistic Simulations